raspberrypilearning/rpg/en/step_3.md

 --- task ---

 To put an item in a room, you add it to a room's dictionary.
-Add a key in the hall.
+Add a key in the Hall.

 --- code ---
 ---